 Italian experts to travel to Egypt to probe student's death

-Egypt said on Sunday it has agreed to Italy's request to send experts to try and retrieve footage from security cameras at a Cairo metro station that a murdered Italian student used the day he disappeared nearly a year ago.
-A statement by Egypt's chief prosecutor said the Italian experts would be accompanied by others from a "specialized" German company.
+In this file photo released by the Egyptian Ministry of Interior on Thursday, Mar.
+24, 2016, personal belongings of slain Italian graduate student Giulio Regeni, including his passport, are displayed.
+Egypt has agreed to Italy's request to send experts to try and retrieve footage from security cameras at a Cairo metro station that a murdered Italian student used the day he disappeared nearly a year ago.

 Discussions